 Usually, honest brokers have no reason to keep their quotation sources and liquidity providers secret.
 This information boosts their reputation among traders and makes dispute settlement easier.

 It’s important to understand that if a broker prefers to keep their liquidity information private, it doesn’t necessarily mean that you’re dealing with a swindler.
 Nonetheless, history knows some controversial stories that have to do with liquidity.
 On October 7, 2016, the thin market saw a sharp fall in GBP/USD.
 Most Forex brokers provided almost identical quotations, with lows slightly below 1.2000.

 Some of you must be wondering why most brokers offer ECN accounts rather than MTF accounts.
 To get an answer to this question, let’s examine the case of FXCM which used to be America’s biggest Forex broker and liquidity aggregator.
-On February 6, 2017, the National Futures Association cancelled the FXCM’s license.
+On February 6, 2017, the National Futures Association canceled the FXCM’s license.
 What’s more, the broker had to pay $7 million in fines and was banned from operating in the US territory for life.
 What caused such harsh sanctions?
 The thing is, the broker was using the ECN protocol to cheat its clients.
 In 2009, FXCM started to do business with Effex Capital which was founded by the former FXCM employees.

 FXCM was sending the aggregated orders of its clients to Effex Capital.
 The Effex Capital traders created slippages, causing intentional delays in order execution.
 The delays were so insignificant that the FXCM clients didn’t suspect anything.
 Over 4 years, Effex Capital earned about $77 mln in the illegal activities.
 FXCM got 70% of that amount.
 With the MTF protocol, such a scam wouldn’t be possible.
 Of course, it doesn’t mean that all ECN brokers are swindlers but still.